 How might clients describe you?
-Responsive, hard-working and honest.
+Passionate, responsive to needs, committed and honest.

 What’s something that people might be surprised to learn about you?
-I ran track and cross-country for the University of Illinois Urbana-Champaign.
+I was a competitive runner in college at the University of Illinois Urbana-Champaign.

 I embrace change, and I'm always looking for opportunities to improve the way we do things.